Thriving Together: Visioning A Sustainable, Purposeful Future Rooted In Ancestral Wisdom

 Environmental & Infrastructure Policy

-Expansion of public transportation to ensure access to farmers markets, green spaces, job centers, and healthcare.
+Expansion of public transportation access to jobs, food, healthcare, and green spaces

-Common-sense gun reform, including universal background checks and safe-storage requirements.
+Common-sense gun reform, including universal background checks and safe storage

-Strict regulation on pesticides with phase-outs for chemicals shown to harm human health or pollinators.
+Strict pesticide regulation and phase-outs for chemicals harmful to humans or pollinators

 Food System Equity & Access

-Funding for local food hubs and farmers’ markets to increase regional food independence.
+Funding for local food hubs and farmers markets

 Corporate Accountability & Oversight

-Stronger FDA and USDA enforcement, including annual audits and surprise inspections.
+Stronger FDA and USDA enforcement with annual audits and surprise inspections

-National standards for farmworker safety, banning toxic pesticide exposure and ensuring fair wages.
+National standards for farmworker safety and fair wages

-Transparency in global supply chains to avoid child labor, forced labor, and unsafe working conditions.
+Transparency in global supply chains to prevent child labor and exploitation

 Public Health Education & Prevention

-National nutrition education programs grounded in updated science, not industry influence.
+National nutrition education programs free from industry influence

-Funding for community kitchens, nutrition classes, and food literacy in schools.
+Funding for community kitchens, food literacy, and nutrition education in schools

-Return ancestral lands to Indigenous tribes for stewardship, cultural preservation, and sustainable development.
+Return ancestral lands to Indigenous tribes for stewardship and cultural preservation

-Extend financial reparations for communities harmed by slavery, segregation, redlining, and systemic discrimination.
+Reparations for communities harmed by slavery, segregation, redlining, and systemic discrimination

-Fund tribal and BIPOC-led programs in education, healthcare, housing, and economic development.
+Funding for BIPOC-led programs in housing, education, healthcare, and economic development

 Real change starts at home first, and in the voting booth second.